 MultiFocal Toric Lenses – A Close & Distance Vision for Patients With Astigmatism

 In the past, patients with astigmatism didn’t have a good option for a multifocal lens that also corrected astigmatism.
-But, in July of 2016, the FDA approved the Tecnis Symfony.
+But there are now at least two lenses on the market that combine Toric and multifocal capabilities in a single lens.
+In July of 2016, the FDA approved the Tecnis Symfony.
 The Symfony is designed to correct cataracts, astigmatism and offer clear vision without glasses at a range of distances.

 In studies, about 85% of Synfony patients report wearing glasses little to none of the time, and less than 8% report any issues with haloes, nighttime glare or starbursts.
 At Moscow Family Eye Care, we were one of the first cataract surgery clinics in our area to offer the Symfony as an option to our patients.
 It can be a great option for patients with astigmatism, who would like to minimize their dependence on glasses after cataract surgery.

-Like Torics and Multi-Focals, the Symfony requires an out of pocket charge in addition to the cataract surgery costs covered by medicare and most commercial insurance programs.
+Like Torics and Multi-Focals, the Symfony and PanOptix both require an out of pocket in addition in addition to the cataract surgery costs covered by medicare and most commercial insurance programs.

 Find Your Best Option

 If your goal is living life after cataract surgery without glasses, you have some great options and we’d be happy to help.
 Just get in touch with our surgical concierge, and we’ll help you find the best option for your vision.